Search

 After completing an undergraduate degree in political science and a J.D. from the University of Alberta, an LL.M. from Georgetown University Law Center in Washington, D.C., and participating in an exchange at Utrecht University in the Netherlands, Astrid has developed a growing interest in global perspectives on international security, international humanitarian law, and international human rights.
 Her appointment to the board of WIIS Canada marks a pivotal moment for her, offering an opportunity to contribute to advancing intersectionality and women's leadership within the realm of international security.

-Social Media & Communications
+Social Media & Communications Lead

-Teanna has over two years of experience working at Global Affairs Canada, ranging from managing Canada's relations with several European countries to advancing Canada's trade policy priorities in major multilateral fora.
+Teanna has over three years of experience working at Global Affairs Canada, ranging from managing Canada's relations with several European countries to advancing Canada's trade policy priorities in major multilateral fora.
 Building on her professional expertise, Teanna is currently pursuing a Masters of Advanced International Studies at the Vienna Diplomatic Academy.
 Teanna holds a B.A. with Distinction in French and Political Science from Simon Fraser University.

 Beyond her academic and professional pursuits, Teanna is deeply committed to making a positive impact through her volunteer engagement.
 She actively supports initiatives that promote gender equality and empower women in the field of international security.
 As she continues to grow in her career, Teanna remains committed to making organisations stronger by breaking down systemic barriers and creating opportunities for underrepresented groups.